Content on this page was generated by AI and has not been manually reviewed.

 Does Pia vpn edge extension leak DNS?

 If DNS leak protection is enabled and the extension is functioning correctly, DNS leaks should be minimized or eliminated.
-Edgerouter lite vpn server: how to set up OpenVPN and IPsec on EdgeRouter Lite for secure remote access

 My browser keeps disconnecting.
 What should I do?

 Try reloading the extension, switching servers, or restarting the browser.
 Ensure you’re not using conflicting privacy tools and that you’re on a stable internet connection.
+Is ultrasurf a vpn and how it compares to real VPNs for privacy, security, and bypassing censorship 2026

 Can I use Pia vpn edge extension on multiple devices at once?